uriah65/Archivist/ArchiveLib.Tests/_Read_Me.txt

 userpassword

 2).
-Test folder BOnly should not be no accessible to above user
+Test folder Archive should be accessible to above user, but denied for current user.